 Major, Minor & Emphasis

-As a freshman or sophomore Computing major, your focus is on a basic core of courses that are taken by all majors.
+As a freshman or sophomore Computer Science major, your focus is on a basic core of courses that are taken by all majors.
 Then in your junior and senior years you choose from one of two areas of emphasis, the computer science emphasis and the software engineering emphasis.
 Both emphases focus on software development, with the differences between them determined by the types of software development skills that you learn.

 - The Computer Science Emphasis focuses on the fundamental practical and theoretical foundations of computer science.
 It is particularly appropriate for students who want to develop scientific and technical infrastructure software such as compilers, operating systems, and computer graphics.
 It is also the emphasis that offers the most comprehensive preparation for students who are considering a graduate degree in computer science after finishing the major at UW Oshkosh.
 This emphasis requires some additional math and computer science theory courses.
 It is the only one of the two emphases that is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 150, Baltimore, MD 21202-4012, phone: (410) 347-7700.